agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 })
 ```

 Alright, so far so good.
 This means we have filtered all expressions of the form of `type.Method()` from the source code.
-Now we need to verify 2 things -
+Now we need to verify 2 things:
 1. The function name is `Exec`; because that is what we are interested in.
 2. The type of the selector is `sql.DB`.
+(To keep things simple, we will ignore the case when `sql.DB` is embedded in another struct).

 Let us peek into the [SelectorExpr](https://godoc.org/go/ast#SelectorExpr) to get these.
 A `SelectorExpr` again has two parts- `X` and `Sel`.
 If we take an example of `db.Exec()`- then `db` is `X`, and `Exec` is `Sel`.
 Matching the function name is easy.
 But to get the type info, we need to take help of `analysis.Pass` passed in the `run` function.